-See What You Can Be is a series of interactive webinars championing Australia’s extraordinary female changemakers who are blazing new pathways across the STEM sector.
+See What You Can Be champions Australia’s extraordinary female changemakers who are blazing new pathways across the STEM sector.

 This powerful storytelling platform highlights the achievements of those changing the world – the scientists developing future cancer breakthroughs, data scientists mining for commercial gold, mechanical engineers building our critical infrastructure, and cybersecurity experts keeping the nation safe – and encourages the nation’s students to challenge outdated stereotypes.

-Are you a teacher?
+Are you an educator?
 Book your school in for a See What You Can Be session.

 Why is InnovationAus doing this?